-As 7th degree certified Senior Master Instructor, Richard wanted to create an opportunity for students everywhere to learn the values that the martial arts brings to students.
+As 7th degree certified Grand Master c.
+Richard wanted to create an opportunity for students everywhere to learn the values that the martial arts brings to students.
 With over 46 years experience he has made a difference in the lives of many students throughout the country by teaching them discipline, focus, and self confidence.

 Richard believes that the benefits of the martial arts are too important to be set aside because our everyday schedules are so busy.
 He realizes how difficult it is to find the time to commit to a rigid schedule that forces you to come to a physical location three times a week.

 Richard wants to share his 46 years of experience with a wide range of people from: a busy mother with several children in multiple sports who doesn’t have the time to go to a martial arts center 3 days a week; to the business person who is always traveling or on the go; or people who have always want to learn about the martial arts but simply don’t feel comfortable going to a martial arts center.

 People often decide to learn marital arts for many reasons.
 Some want the physical and mental benefits the martial arts provide and some have circumstances that create a need for martial arts.
 In 1965 Chief Master McDowell’s mother was walking home from her job as a nurse, when she was chased home by a would be attacker, she convinced her husband Richard McDowell Sr. to sign her up for a self defense class at a local Korean Karate school offering Jujitsu and Korean Karate where she trained and became a highly regarded jujitsu instructor one of the first women Black belts in Jujitsu.